tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 - making your **research methods more transparent**, making it easier for others to **re-use or reproduce** and verify your findings.

 - making your research more **FAIR** (Findable, Accessible, Interoperable and Reusable).
 In other words, it makes your research reproducible by others (including yourself!).
-Published research that follows FAIR principles is cited more and has a higher impact score (add citation here).
+Published research that adheres to FAIR principles is cited more and has a higher impact score (Alves, 2024).

 - developing **project planning and management skills** that will benefit you in academia or the workforce.